 I use a variety of RDA tanks, most of which are included inside VapeBeat’s Best RDA feature, and I can get around 30-40 puffs from a single refill on 99.9% of them.

-Moral of the story: don’t be put off by having to drip all the time, because with the right wicking technique, you won’t have too.
+Moral of the story: don’t be put off by having to drip all the time, because, with the correct wicking technique, you won’t have too.

 What Is An RDA Tank?
 Pre-Made Versus Making Your Own Coils